FOR THE YEAR ENDED 31st March 2022 To The Members

-Your Directors have pleasure in presenting their Eighteenth Annual Report on thebusiness and operations of the Company together with Audited Statement of Accounts for theyear ended 31st March 2018.
+Your Directors have pleasure in presenting their Twenty second Annual Report on thebusiness and operations of the Company together with Audited Statement of Accounts for theyear ended 31st March 2022.

 (Rs. in Million)

 | ||Year ended ||Year ended ||Year ended ||Year ended |